easypropertylistings/Easy-Property-Listings/readme.txt

 * Tweak: Increased characters possible in heading block to 200.

 * Tweak: Coordinates now correctly being used to generate map.

+* Tweak: Inspection times improved style in admin.

 * New: Coordinates now added to listing if not set prior which speeds future loading.

 * New: Ability to select larger listing image sizes in admin.

+* New: Added date picker for Available date on rental listing.

 * New: New function that combines all meta box options into one global function.